 Our Legal Advocacy Program, launched in September 2013, helps to advance our mission in three key ways:

-- Pushing back in the courts to challenge the fabrication of corporate constitutional rights and the doctrine of unlimited campaign spending, and advancing the promise of political equality for all;
+- Pushing back in the courts to fight for free and fair elections, hold power accountable, challenge the fabrication of corporate constitutional rights and the doctrine of unlimited campaign spending, and advance the promise of political equality for all;

 - Serving as a key legal resource for the growing constitutional amendment movement.